furkankarakaya/GaN-Studies/Characterization Variables.md

 * There are two possibilities for Lg-ex:
   1. Accurate modeling using analytical and/or FEA methods (Comsol etc.) for the designed PCB.
   2. Variable inductance using multi-layer PCBs and interchangable connections for characterization.
 * There are several elements in the gate drive path which may introduce delay to the digital pwm signal.
 A complete analysis may be done.
+(Cuma Tartışılabilir - Schmidt Trigger)
 * Cgs dependent (variable) model is not usually provided.
 An analytical study can be applied for its characterization.
 * A mathematical modeling approach (state space etc.) will be studied ASAP.
 * A closed loop model including thermal model (GaN + all other elements), loss model and GaN model on Simulink will be studied.
 It can be applied to the IMMD later.